tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 Most Linux systems use `fdisk` at installation time to set the partition type.
 The standard Linux partitions have number 82 for swap and 83 for data, which can be journaled (ext3) or normal (ext2, on older systems).
 The **fdisk** utility has built-in help, should you forget these values.

----
+## `df`

-`df` displays each partition that’s currently mounted on a Linux system, along with its disk usage and location on the file system.
+`df` displays each partition (file systems) that’s currently mounted on a Linux system, along with its disk usage and location on the file system.
 Adding the `-h` flag converts partition sizes to human readable formats like GB or MB, rather than bytes

 ```bash
 $ df -h